Small businesses create exponential gains by consistently setting short-term, attainable goals.

 Put in the extra intention by creating two sub-list of things that might stop your business from achieving success and another on the positive out-comes of success.

-1. Create Objectives That Focus Sales, Followed By Marketing.
+1. Create Goals That Focus Sales, Followed By Marketing.

-2. Your Customers Know What’s Best, So Listen To Them (Gather Feedback & Use It).
+2. Your Customers Can Offer Insight (Gather Feedback & Use It).

 6. Attract & Keep Talent (Avoid Turnover To Create Stronger Company Morale).

 7. Be Transparent In Your Decision Making.
 (Both In-House & With Customers).